Mount Guton: Geography

 The mountain is located on the crest of the Main Caucasian Range.
 Its height constitutes - 3648 m.
 On the slopes of Guton, the Samur and Katekhchay rivers originate.
 Here are subalpine and alpine meadows, while the top of the mountain is rocky.
+The mountain is part of a region known for its rich natural and recreational resources, including mineral springs, diverse flora and fauna, and scenic landscapes.
+Mount Guton and its surrounding contribute to the development of ecotourism, offering opportunities for hiking, nature observation, and exploration of historical and cultural sites in the area.